 The most successful ad content combines implicit feedback derived from consumer behavior (what I read, what I clicked, what I shared) and explicit feedback (surveys, direct action, comments).
 Successful content answers a question and fulfills a need.

 Local businesses can’t rely simply on being the closest business to the person making the query.
-If you want to be appreciated by customers and convert more prospects, you also need to show that relevance and answer that need of theirs.
+Clearly, if you want to be appreciated by customers and convert more prospects, you also need to show that relevance and answer that need of theirs.

 2. Personal relevance matters in mobile.

 Many brands are tapping into the retargeting trend.
 On Facebook, retargeting is where consumers see ads in their Facebook news feed that draw from the intelligence provided through a person’s web browsing history.
 Users are “cookied,” simply meaning Facebook can tell which other sites they’ve visited around the web.
-This insight gives advertisers the ability to personalize messaging based on this deeper understanding of consumer activities and interests online.
+As a result, this insight gives advertisers the ability to personalize messaging based on this deeper understanding of consumer activities and interests online.

 You can do retargeting through different ad networks, but Facebook has this unique ability to connect the dots between desktop cookies and preferences set on their .com site, to deliver relevant ads to mobile devices through their mobile app.

-Fifty-four percent of consumers describe these more personalized ads as engagingg, while 52 percent find them educational and 49 percent say they save them time.
+Fifty-four percent of consumers describe these more personalized ads as engaging, while 52 percent find them educational and 49 percent say they save them time.